All those colored walls,

 search.py, implement an iterative-deepening search algorithm.
 Begin by modifying the graph search algorithm presented in lecture to implement depth-limited DFS graph search.
 You will probably want to make use of the

 Test your code using:

-In addition to the Pacman mazes, you can test your code with the autograder given to you.
-You can run the full autograder, run any specific question (
+In addition to the pacman mazes, you can test you code with the autograder given to you.
+You can run the full autograder, run one specific question (

 You can see both the test cases and the test solutions by viewing the text in the